mathmorais/myunsplash/README.md

 In **My unsplash** you can register a personal gallery where you can add and remove photos through Urls of photos from the Unsplash website

 In this project I learned and improved a lot, mainly, in the way I dealt with my APIs.

-This is my first React project here on github, I hope you like it :)

 ### Technologies